 Into the post-Contact period, the mountain summit and some of its physiographic features continue to figure prominently into place name descriptions contained in mele, and in historical maps and court testimony.
 In an account of Queen Emma's trip to the Mauna Kea summit in 1881 or 1882, de Silva and de Silva (2006) compare eight mele composed about that trip and identify three place names of the mountain's summit region - Poli'ahu, Lilinoe, and Waiau.
 In her ethnographic study, McEldowney (1982:1.13 - 1.18) assembles and analyzes historical maps and Native Hawaiian court testimony from the 1860s - 1890s that document place names of significance.
 McEldowney explains that various place names are included and omitted, depending upon the map source, and thus contribute to debate over name origins and meanings.
 For example, in an effort to formalize the Ka'ohe and Humu'ula Ahupua'a boundaries in 1862, surveyor C.S.
 Wiltse ascended the mountain, guided by Native Hawaiians and mapped the summit region.
 Wiltse's map depicts the lake and named it Pond Poli'ahu.
 Yet, Wiltse's Native Hawaiian guides also provided court testimonies in 1873 before the Boundary Commission, which identify the following place names Pu'u o kukahauula (the highest peak), Waiau (the lake, a gulch), and Poli'ahu.
 Subsequent survey expeditions further complicate place name designations.
-The 1884-1891 Lyons map designates Kūkahau'ula, Waiau, and Lilinoe.
+The 1884-1891 Lyons map designates Kūkahau'ula, Waiau, and Lilinoe as place names of the summit area.
+The 1892 Alexander map names Poli'ahu, Waiau, and Lilinoe.
 Alexander apparently reports that he designated the name Poli'ahu for a "nameless peak."
 Further, in Alexander's notes he reports that the highest peak was named Kūkahau'ula, yet this name is not upon his map.
-Into the early to mid 1900s, both traditional and modern place names were designated upon maps of the mountain, mixing traditional names like Poli'ahu, Waiau, and Lilinoe explorer and missionary surnames, as well as with physically descriptive Hawaiian words and with other purportedly traditional names (Pu'u Wekei, Pu'u Hau Kea, Pu'u Hau Oki, Pu'u Pohaku, etc).
+Into the early to mid 1900s, both traditional and modern place names were designated upon maps of the mountain, mixing traditional names like Poli'ahu, Waiau, and Lilinoe with modern Euro-American explorer and missionary surnames, as well as with physically descriptive Hawaiian words and with other purportedly traditional names (Pu'u Wekei, Pu'u Hau Kea, Pu'u Hau Oki, Pu'u Pohaku, etc).